 Lentil Substitutions

-This is the most common question I get, so I wanted to address it in detail.
-There are four options for making the dry spice mixture (and check out lentil chart below for visual differences - the traditional combo are the two on the bottom right!)
+There are four options for making the dry spice mixture (and check out lentil chart below for visual differences – the traditional combo are the two on the bottom right!)

-- Easiest Lentil to Find: If you're in a rush, try finding red lentils (aka masoor dal) at your local grocery store.
+- Easiest lentil to find.
+If you’re in a rush, try finding red lentils (aka masoor dal) at your local grocery store.
 Those work in a pinch as well.

-- No Lentil Option: Okay, you're all out of luck, and just want to use an alternative?
+- No lentil option.
+Okay, you’re all out of luck, and just want to use an alternative?
 Crush up some peanuts.
 Unsalted works best in this case.

 If you’re interested in learning more about how to stock a simple but effective Indian Pantry, don’t forget to check out my detailed guide on the key Indian spices and ingredients you must get, and some nice-to-haves.